tamimat/portfolio/_posts/2017-07-01-diva-project.md

 ```
 Challenge:
-A small remote team using the company's speech recognition software and NLU technology to build DIVA, a Siri-like e-commerce system from scratch.
+A small remote team using the company's speech recognition software and NLU technology to build DIVA, a Siri-like e-commerce system, from scratch.

 Approach:
 Build, test, learn, build, freak out, learn, persevere, learn,…